olivernewth/ai-commands/README.md

 2. **Code Explainer**: Get AI-powered explanations for code snippets.
 3. **Task Breakdown**: Use AI to break down complex tasks into manageable steps.

-(Add more examples as you populate your repository)

 ## Usage

 Each command or script in this repository comes with its own usage instructions.
 Generally, to use these commands with Raycast: